Department of Business and Management Studies

 4: Digital Fluency – Assessments are designed to support students in developing digital fluency through a range of assessments including narrated PowerPoints, podcasts and through employing a commercial understanding of digital skills to produce a digital marketing plan in the level 5 module Digital Marketing Strategies.
 The teaching team will also model the use of technology through session delivery as appropriate.

 5: Employability – Employability is a key focus of the course, and a balance has been sought between creating a vocational course while meeting the demands of degree level study.
 As graduate attributes are embedded into all modules, it is anticipated that all students will develop the transferable skills necessary for employment / self-employment / portfolio careers.
 The modules that form the programme have been designed to build and enhance employability skills reflecting employer needs.
-The Contemporary Project Management in Practice encompasses 40 hours of work placement activity, and this is key to building the skills required by graduate employers.
+The Contemporary Project Management in Practice encompasses a cumulative 40 hours of work related learning activity, and this is key to building the skills required by graduate employers.

 6: Being Enterprising – the course discipline coupled with the practical nature and characteristics of the course means that students are supported to develop creative problem-solving skills through directed independent learning.
 BA (Hons) Business Studies students have the benefit of studying Entrepreneurship and Intrapreneurship at level 4 and undertake modules in Social Innovation, Social Inclusion and Entrepreneurship and a Business Start-up module at Level 6.
 These modules provide students with the opportunity to develop more commercially minded enterprise skills.
 Throughout the programme, students will be challenged to develop intrapreneurial and entrepreneurial thinking and competency.

-Learning and Teaching Strategies
+23. Learning and Teaching Strategies

 • The programme helps students acclimatise to Higher Education and supports students through the different types of assessment they will engage with throughout the duration of the programme.
-Alongside the study skills taught by the programme’s tutors, generalised and individual study skills support is provided by the delivering institution.

 • Induction/transition sessions are included at the delivering institution on commencing level 4, 5 and 6, to support student expectations of the progressive academic requirements of each level of study.

-• Within the programme, modules are taught by tutors with relevant professional knowledge, experience, and qualifications.
+Within the programme, modules are taught by tutors with relevant professional knowledge, experience, and qualifications.
 Tutors will employ a range of teaching strategies that include interactive lectures, seminars and tutorials and use web-based tools to enable learners to engage with module content and issues related to assessments.

-• E-resources such as e-books and web-based materials and a Virtual Learning Environment (VLE) are used to support augment in-person teaching, learning and assessment through activities such as directed reading (see Section 26 below for more detail).
+E-resources such as e-books and web-based materials and a Virtual Learning Environment (VLE) are used to support augment in-person teaching, learning and assessment through activities such as directed reading (see Section 26 below for more detail).

-• As appropriate to the module and content, the teaching team will utilise opportunities to teach students both in whole group situations and smaller seminar groups.
+As appropriate to the module and content, the teaching team will utilise opportunities to teach students both in whole group situations and smaller seminar groups.
 In smaller group tasks, students are encouraged to peer-support one another through dialogue and collaborative learning.
+Student cohorts enter the course with a range of experiences, skills and/or qualifications.
+To support the

-• Student cohorts enter the course with a range of experiences, skills and/or qualifications.
-To support the students’ variable needs, teaching and learning is differentiated.
+students’ variable needs, teaching and learning is differentiated.
 For example, key concepts may be contextualised to the students’ professional experiences, through discussions relating to practice and practical activities.
 The aim is to create authentic, collaborative learning experiences within the classroom and independent study environments.

-• Guest/ visiting tutors from within the delivering institution, BGU and/or from local and national statutory, private and voluntary organisations might also be utilised to support subject-currency and expose students to wider perspectives and/or specialised knowledge, where appropriate to do so.
+Guest/ visiting tutors from within the delivering institution, BGU and/or from local and national statutory, private and voluntary organisations might also be utilised to support subject-currency and expose students to wider perspectives and/or specialised knowledge, where appropriate to do so.

-• Students are supported by individual and group tutorials that are embedded into each module.
+Students are supported by individual and group tutorials that are embedded into each module.

-Assessment Strategies
+23. Assessment Strategies

 Module assessments provide opportunities for students to acquire, develop and demonstrate knowledge and understanding, subject specific, intellectual, and transferable skills.
 A range of assessments are used which are relevant to the individual demands of the subject matter and enable students to participate in a varied and engaging educational experience.
 Assessments are used to appropriately test and encourage students to apply different areas of knowledge and demonstrate a wide range of skills.